 When the abdominal muscles separate, it will result in a lack of support in your tummy.
 When the stomach muscles can’t support your torso in their usual way, it can affect your core strength.
 This can result in your feet or hips trying to compensate, which will strain them in a way you’re not used to.
 Sometimes rectus diastasis can make it harder to move normally.

 Separated stomach muscles will also bring more lack of support to your spine, causing the body to collapse and putting you in a strained position contributing to an achy lower back.
 The lack of support in the spine as well as the pelvis may also lead to constipation or incontinence.
+The use of CBD for pain is now being used widely across Ireland.

 A bulging tummy